 - Practice: Translate research and insights into real-world applications working with and disseminating through strategic partnerships to achieve scale and impact with the goal of transforming individuals and society through the understanding and practice of kindness

 The UCLA Bedari Kindness Institute was established through a $20 million gift to UCLA College’s Social Sciences Division by The Bedari Foundation, created by philanthropists Jennifer and Matthew Harris ‘84.
 The Bedari Foundation’s mission is to catalyze change in environment, energy, health and wellness, and community systems.

 The founding concept for the UCLA Bedari Kindness Institute came from Sue Smalley, Ph.D.
 Professor Emerita and Founder of the Mindful Awareness Research Center (MARC) at UCLA.
 Dr. Smalley received her Ph.D. in Anthropology (UCLA) and continued in the field of behavioral genetics in the department of Psychiatry until her retirement.
-Her vision for the Institute is the investigation of kindness via science in complement with delivery of practices and education to enrich kindness in our everyday lives.
-With Matt Harris, this vision evolved to become the cornerstone of the Bedari Kindness Institute, with the excellence of research and real world applications led by the world class faculty making the breadth and depth of this vision a reality.
-Dr. Smalley will serve as the inaugural chairperson of the UCLA Bedari Kindness Institute’s Executive Committee, playing a lead role in the formation of the Institute and bringing it to life.
+Her vision for the Institute is the investigation of kindness via science in complement with the delivery of practices and education to enrich kindness in our everyday lives.
+With Matt Harris, this vision evolved to become the cornerstone of the Bedari Kindness Institute, with the excellence of research and real-world applications led by the world-class faculty making the breadth and depth of this vision a reality.
+Dr. Smalley serves as the inaugural chairperson of the UCLA Bedari Kindness Institute’s Executive Committee, playing a lead role in the formation of the Institute and bringing it to life.

 Message from the Director